 Identifying and developing potential product candidates and conducting nonclinical and clinical studies is a time consuming, capital-intensive and uncertain process that takes years to complete.
-If any future oral KIT inhibitor product candidates enter and advance through nonclinical studies and clinical trials, as applicable, we will need substantial additional funds to expand or create our development, regulatory, manufacturing, marketing and sales capabilities.
-We have used substantial amounts of cash since inception to develop our prior product candidate, THB001, and will require significant funds to conduct further research and development and nonclinical testing and clinical trials of any future oral KIT inhibitor product candidates, to seek regulatory approvals for any future oral KIT inhibitor product candidates and to manufacture and market products, if any, which are approved for commercial sale.
+If THB335 or any oral future KIT inhibitor product candidates enter and advance through nonclinical studies and clinical trials, as applicable, we will need substantial additional funds to expand or create our development, regulatory, manufacturing, marketing, sales and distribution capabilities.
+We have used substantial amounts of cash since inception to develop our prior product candidate, THB001, and will require significant funds to conduct further research and development and nonclinical testing and clinical trials of THB335 or any oral future KIT inhibitor product candidates, to seek regulatory approvals for THB335 or any oral future KIT inhibitor product candidates and to manufacture and market products, if any, which are approved for commercial sale.
 In addition, we expect to incur additional costs associated with operating as a public company.
 See "We will incur increased costs as a result of operating as a public company, and our management will be required to devote substantial time to new compliance initiatives and corporate governance practices."
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.

-Nonclinical studies and clinical trials for any future oral KIT inhibitor product candidates, will require substantial funds to complete.
-As of December 31, 2022 we had \$288.9 million in cash and cash equivalents.
-Based on our current operating plan, we believe that our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements through at least the next twelve months.
+Nonclinical studies and clinical trials for THB335 or any oral future KIT inhibitor product candidates, will require substantial funds to complete.
+As of December 31, 2023 we had \$269.1 million in cash and cash equivalents.
+Based on our current operating plan, we believe that our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements through at least 2026.
 However, our future capital requirements and the period for which we expect our existing resources to support our operations, fund continued growth of our operations, research and development of product candidates, or otherwise respond to competitive pressures, may vary significantly from what we expect and we may need to seek additional funds sooner than planned.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 Our monthly spending levels vary based on new and ongoing research and development and other corporate activities.
-Because the length of time and activities associated with successful research and development of any future product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any marketing and commercialization activities for approved products.
-Our future funding requirements for any future product candidates and our ongoing operations, both near and long-term, will depend on many factors, including, but not limited to:
+Because the length of time and activities associated with successful research and development of THB335 or any future product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any marketing and commercialization activities for approved products.
+Our future funding requirements for THB335 or any future product candidates and our ongoing operations, both near and long-term, will depend on many factors, including, but not limited to: